-Prior to arriving at the University of Oregon, Dr. Thompson served as the Vice Provost for Enrollment Management and Special Advisor to the President at Indiana University in Bloomington.
-During his four-year tenure at IU, the university not only reached record enrollment, growing from approximately 38,000 students to over 42,000 students, but the quality of the freshman class grew to the highest level in their history, including a 100-point rise in average SAT scores from 1103 to 1203.
+Prior to arriving at the UO, Dr. Thompson served as the Vice Provost for Enrollment Management and Special Advisor to the President at Indiana University in Bloomington.
+During his four-year tenure at IU, the university not only reached record enrollment, growing from approximately 38,000 students to more than 42,000 students, but the quality of the freshman class grew to the highest level in its history, including a 100-point rise in average SAT scores from 1103 to 1203.
 Additionally, new financial aid programs were developed and implemented to help low- and middle-income families with the cost of attending college, and the university undertook a new approach to merit-based scholarships.
-The signature institutional aid program 21st-Century Scholars was recognized by the College Board as a model for effectiveness in addressing college affordability.
+The signature institutional aid program, 21st-Century Scholars, was recognized by the College Board as a model for effectiveness in addressing college affordability.

-Dr. Thompson also served at the University of Alabama, prior to beginning at Indiana University, for nearly nine years in a number of roles in Enrollment Management, eventually becoming Chief Enrollment Management Officer as Associate Vice President for Enrollment Management.
+Dr. Thompson also served at the University of Alabama, prior to beginning at IU, for nearly nine years in a number of roles in Enrollment Management, eventually becoming Chief Enrollment Management Officer as Associate Vice President for Enrollment Management.
 In every year he was responsible for enrollment, the institution set records for total enrollment, entering freshman class size, academic quality, and diversity, including a growth in African American enrollment of nearly 50 percent.
 Dr. Thompson was also recognized for his contribution to the university by receiving the Robert Vance Award, named in recognition of the leadership provided by federal Judge Vance who was instrumental in enforcing desegregation in the South in the 1960s.
-He was also awarded lifetime membership to the University of Alabama national Alumni Association.
-Dr. Thompson also served in a number of capacities at the University of Southern California for nearly eight years and, prior to his tenure at USC, worked in student affairs at other institutions.
+While in his position as a faculty member of the UA Graduate School, Dr. Thompson served on several doctoral dissertation committees in the higher education program.
+He was also awarded lifetime membership to the UA National Alumni Association.
+Dr. Thompson also served in a number of capacities at the University of Southern California for nearly eight years, and prior to his tenure at USC, worked in student affairs at several other institutions.